Skip to content

 pip install -U fmbench

 3. Create local directory structure needed for FMBench and copy all publicly available dependencies from the AWS S3 bucket for FMBench.
 This is done by running the copy_s3_content.sh script available as part of the FMBench repo.
+Replace /tmp in the command below with a different path if you want to store the config files and the FMBench generated data in a different directory.

-curl -s https://raw.githubusercontent.com/aws-samples/foundation-model-benchmarking-tool/main/copy_s3_content.sh | sh
+curl -s https://raw.githubusercontent.com/aws-samples/foundation-model-benchmarking-tool/main/copy_s3_content.sh | sh -s -- "$TMP_DIR"

-fmbench --config-file /tmp/fmbench-read/configs/llama2/7b/config-llama2-7b-g5-quick.yml --local-mode yes > fmbench.log 2>&1
+fmbench --config-file $TMP_DIR/fmbench-read/configs/llama3/8b/config-ec2-llama3-8b.yml --local-mode yes --write-bucket placeholder --tmp-dir $TMP_DIR > fmbench.log 2>&1

 5. Open a new Terminal and navigate to the foundation-model-benchmarking-tool directory and do a tail on fmbench.log to see a live log of the run.